Super-resolving frequency measurement with mode-selective quantum memory: Results

-The constant FI saturates the quantum FI for all $\epsilon$, verifying the optimality of the HG measurement basis and enabling super-resolution.

-As the HG measurement is particularly advantageous in small separations, we will focus on the precision and ability to resolve small separations under limited photon budgets in realistic experiments.
-For small separations, the projection onto the $\text{HG}_0$ and $\text{HG}_1$ mode contributes most of the FI.
-According to Eq.~\ref{eq:hgprob}, the ideal projection probabilities onto HG$_0$ and HG$_1$ modes yield $P(1|\epsilon)/P(0|\epsilon)=\epsilon^2/16$.
-This ratio allows for the construction of a simple raw estimator $\hat{\epsilon}_\text{raw}=4\sqrt{N_1/N_0}$, where $N_0$ and $N_1$ are the experimentally measured counts of HG$_0$ and HG$_1$ projections, respectively.
+An optimal measurement, in contrast, projects the signal onto an orthonormal HG mode basis with coherent filtering.
+This mode basis exhibits a constant FI of $\mathcal{F}_{\text{HG}}(\epsilon)\approx 1/4$ that saturates the quantum FI—the ultimate limit of precision attainable over all possible measurements for a given input quantum state~\cite{Tsang_2016}.
+As the HG measurement is particularly advantageous for small separations, we will focus on the precision and ability to resolve small separations under limited photon budgets in realistic experiments.
+For small separations, the projection onto the $\text{HG}_0$ and $\text{HG}_1$ modes contributes most of the FI.
+The ideal projection probabilities onto HG$_0$ and HG$_1$ modes define a raw estimator $\hat{\epsilon}_\text{raw}=4\sqrt{N_1/N_0}$, where $N_0$ and $N_1$ are the experimentally measured counts of HG$_0$ and HG$_1$ projections.

-In practical implementations, the measured projection probabilities will inevitably deviate from the ideal values predicted by Eq.~\ref{eq:hgprob} - a discrepancy that can be interpreted as mode crosstalk.
-To model this, we account for mode crosstalk between HG$_0$ and HG$_1$ measurements via the coupling matrix
+In practical implementations, mode crosstalk modifies the ideal projection probabilities.
+We can model this effect between the first two HG modes by describing how the ideal probability vector, $\boldsymbol{p}$, is perturbed into the measured probability vector, $\boldsymbol{\tilde{p}}$.
+This transformation is defined by a coupling matrix $\boldsymbol{M}$, as